florianwagnerdotme/decryptAndUnzipiOSApp/README.md

 "decryptAndUnzipiOSApp.sh" is a bash script executable on UNIX systems.
 This script will make it easier and faster to download/decrypt and unzip an iOS app on your testing device.
 It gets you ready that you can immediately start with your static analysis.

-**Make sure your device is unlocked and connected via an official Apple lightning cable when executing this script!**
+**Make sure your device is unlocked and connected via an official Apple Lightning cable when executing this script!**

 # disclamer